American Cities With the Highest (and Lowest) Uninsured Rates - News Break

 American Cities With the Highest (and Lowest) Uninsured Rates

+American Cities With the Highest (and Lowest) Uninsured Rates.
 Editor's Note: This story originally appeared on Sidecar Health.
 As the U.S. continues to grapple with the COVID-19 pandemic, disparities in who has access to health care are more pronounced than ever.
-Though the federal government and many insurers have worked to keep the costs of testing and treating COVID-19 low to manage the broader public health crisis, the impacts of the pandemic on health care could be felt for years to come.www.moneytalksnews.com
+Though the federal government and many insurers have worked to keep the costs of testing and treating COVID-19 low to manage the broader public health crisis, the impacts of the pandemic on health care could be felt for years to come.www.msn.com